Views expressed by the host documented to be almost always right 99.8% of the time.

 That's a great admission.

-Trump actually put it some of his supporters up there didn't look deplorable at all.
+Trump actually put some of his supporters up there.

-Have you noticed how casually that has just snuck in there and seems to have established a life of its own as though it's actual fact and real that a segment of Trump supporters are white supremacists?
+This alt-right business and white supremacy, have you noticed how casually that has just snuck in there and seems to have established a life of its own as though it's actual fact and real that a segment of Trump supporters are white supremacists?

 All of these leftists accuse people who oppose amnesty and want to stop illegal immigration for racial reasons.

-Missing the point entirely as usual, which they know.
+Missing the point entirely, as usual, which they know.

 They're just trying to smear.